remzi-arpacidusseau/ostep-homework/file-raid/README.md

   read  [disk 2, offset 4]
 ```

 You might notice a few things about this example.
-First, the mirrored RAID-1
+First, the mirrored
-assumes a striped layout (which some might call RAID-01), where logical block
+RAID-1 assumes a striped layout (which some might call RAID-10, or
-0 is mapped to the 0th block of disks 0 and 1, logical block 1 is mapped to
+stripe of mirrors), where logical block 0 is mapped to the 0th block
+of disks 0 and 1, logical block 1 is mapped to the 0th blocks of disks
-the 0th blocks of disks 2 and 3, and so forth (in this four-disk example).
+2 and 3, and so forth (in this four-disk example).
+Second, when
-Second, when reading a single block from a mirrored RAID system, the RAID has
+reading a single block from a mirrored RAID system, the RAID has a
-a choice of which of two blocks to read.
+choice of which of two blocks to read.
 In this simulator, we use a
-relatively silly way: for even-numbered logical blocks, the RAID chooses the
+relatively silly way: for even-numbered logical blocks, the RAID
-even-numbered disk in the pair; the odd disk is used for odd-numbered logical
+chooses the even-numbered disk in the pair; the odd disk is used for
-blocks.
-This is done to make the results of each run easy to guess for you
+odd-numbered logical blocks.
+This is done to make the results of each
-(instead of, for example, a random choice).
+run easy to guess for you (instead of, for example, a random choice).

 We can also explore how writes behave (instead of just reads) with the -w
 flag, which specifies the "write fraction" of a workload, i.e., the fraction